or

 Creates a new volume and copy all the data inside.

-See the docker.volume.clone
+See the docker.volume.clone command for

 information about the arguments.